weaveworks/service/monitoring/README.md

 - loadgen, a service to generate some load to the components (so we don't have just flat lines)

 Each component (users, app-mapper, etc.) exposes a scrapable endpoint with metrics.
-Prometheus uses Weave DNS A-records to discover instances of each component, and scrapes them on a regular interval.
+Prometheus uses DNS A-records to discover instances of each component, and scrapes them on a regular interval.
 Grafana is configured with dashboards that call the Prometheus server.

 ```